SuffolkLITLab/doc-assembly-line/labeling-pdf-fields.md

-`user2_gender_female` | Label for a checkbox for a "female" gender choice `user2_gender_other` | Label for a checkbox for an "other" gender choice `user2_birthdate` | Label for a single field for the second user's date of birth And so on... |
+`user2_gender_female` | Label for a checkbox for a "female" gender choice `user2_gender_other` | Label for a checkbox for an "other" gender choice `user2_birthdate` | Label for a single field for the second user's date of birth `user2_signature` | Label for a single field for the second user's signature

+And so on... |

 The same pattern works with `child`, `other_party`, and `witness`.